onealanil/NepalKamma-Web/README.md

 ## Important implementation notes

-- Authentication: `useAuth` hook (SWR) fetches `/auth/check-auth` and writes the user into the Zustand store.
+- **Authentication**: `useAuth` hook (SWR) fetches `/auth/check-auth` and writes the user into the Zustand store.
 When you update user data on the server, call SWR `mutate()` for that key or call a `fetchUser()` in the store to keep UI in sync.
+- **Admin Access Restriction**: Admin users are prevented from logging into the main site.
+They receive an error message directing them to the admin portal.
+Multiple layers of protection ensure admins cannot access job seeker/provider dashboards.
+See `ADMIN_RESTRICTION.md` for details.
-- Document verification: After upload, backend should return the updated user object, or the frontend should revalidate the user.
+- **Document verification**: After upload, backend should return the updated user object, or the frontend should revalidate the user.
 Otherwise the UI will show stale data until a reload.
-- Offline & server detection: Prefer using SWR to detect server health (`/health`) rather than manual intervals.
+- **Offline & server detection**: Prefer using SWR to detect server health (`/health`) rather than manual intervals.
 SWR avoids memory leaks and deduplicates requests.
-- reCAPTCHA: The widget challenge popup is controlled by Google.
+- **reCAPTCHA**: The widget challenge popup is controlled by Google.
 For mobile, use the `compact` size or consider Invisible reCAPTCHA / v3 to avoid puzzle popups.

 ## Tailwind & custom breakpoints